 The testing, manufacturing, marketing, and sale of the products being developed by Landec involve an inherent risk of allegations of product liability.
-While no product liability claims have been made against Landec to date, if any product liability claims were made and adverse judgments obtained, they could have a material adverse effect on Landec's business, operating results and financial condition.
+While no product liability claims have been made against Landec to date, if any product liability claims were made and adverse judgments obtained. they could have a material adverse effect on Landec's business, operating results and financial condition.
 Although Landec has taken and intends to continue to take what it believes are appropriate precautions to minimize exposure to product liability claims, there can be no assurance that it will avoid significant liability.
 Landec currently maintains medical and non-medical product liability insurance with limits in the amount of \$4.0 million per occurrence and \$5.0 million in the annual aggregate.
 In addition, Apio has product liability insurance with limits in the amount of \$41.0 million per occurrence and \$42.0 million in the annual aggregate.
-There can be no assurance that the coverage is adequate or will continue to be available at an acceptable uninsured liabilities or in excess of insured liabilities could have a material adverse effect on Landec's business, operating results and financial condition.
+There can be no assurance that the coverage is adequate or will continue to be available at an acceptable cost, if at all.
+A product liability claim, product recall or other claim with respect to uninsured liabilities or in excess of insured liabilities could have a material adverse effect on Landec's business, operating results and financial condition.

-WE EXPECT OUR STOCK PRICE TO FLUCTUATE IN ACCORDANCE WITH MARKET CONDITIONS
+OUR STOCK PRICE MAY FLUCTUATE IN ACCORDANCE WITH MARKET CONDITIONS